person in a gray hoodie on a laptop

 Before you send personal information over your laptop or smartphone on a public wireless network in a coffee shop, library, airport, hotel, or other public place, see if your information will be protected.
 If you use an encrypted website, it protects only the information you send to and from that site.
-If you use a secure wireless network, all the information you send on that network is protected.
+If you use a secure wireless network, the information you send on that network is protected.

 Lock it Up!

-If you have a smart phone and keep ANY information such as login names and passwords, or even receive your email on your phone KEEP IT LOCKED WITH A PASSCODE!
+If you have a smart phone and keep ANY information such as login names and passwords, or receive your email on your phone KEEP IT LOCKED WITH A PASSCODE!

 Read Privacy Policies